teuteuguy/sputnik/README.md

 As part of this first release, Sputnik can, in theory, support all types of devices, however as part of this first release, for now, we have only included blueprints for the Raspberry Pi, Intel Up2, Deeplens and a dummy ESP32 device.
 We will be including more device blueprints as we go along, and hope the community and the AWS partner eco-system will participate in the creation of these blueprints.

+Also, as part of this first release, Sputnik only supports deployment to Greengrass based devices.
+Amazon FreeRTOS support currently is work in progress.

 ## What is the IoT Pilot Kickstart Solution